yuvalmGS/gigaspaces-wiki-jekyll/xap97/space---gigaspaces-cli.markdown

 The information that is shown:

 - The space and container name
-- The server IP adress
+- The server IP address
-- The client(s) IP adress and port
+- The client(s) IP address and port
 - Connection time -- when the server connected to the space

 You can view the connections of spaces in a specific container (see the options below) -- specifying a container URL prints a numbered list of all the spaces in that container, and you can choose a space to view by its number, or all spaces (restart all spaces).